-There are two passwords for configuring GPS Master Clock Model MC-1-U throughkeypad.
-One is userdefined password (0001 to 9999.), which can be changed by the user.
-By factory set, this password is '0001'.
-Another is Immortal Password that cannot be changed by any user and it kept confidential to Masibus Service Engineers.
-Users are recommended to change the user-defined password as per there requirement.
+There are two passwords for configuring GPS Master Clock Model MC-1-U through keypad.
+There is user-defined password (0001 to 9999.), which can be changed by the user.
+By factory set, this password is '0001' which can be configured by the user.
+Users are recommended to change the user-defined password for not allowing unauthorised person to change any settings with front keys.
+The flowchart of the Keypad Menu is represented in the below figure.